mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 20 May 2025

-- The average temperature today is 11.6˚C,
+- The average temperature today is 13.8˚C,
-- With highs of 12.61˚C and lows of 10.38˚C,
+- With highs of 14.73˚C and lows of 12.06˚C,
-- It may feel like 10.77˚C with clear sky
+- It may feel like 13.01˚C with scattered clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 75%
+- The pressure is 1022hPa and humidity is 68%
 - The sun will rise at 04:07 and set at 20:02

 <!-- weather_marker ends -->